Subscription Activations

 • Measure the impact of a new paywall -- Launch a new paywall screen, then filter by Screen or use the Grouped by Screen dimension to compare activation volumes before and after the change.

-• Compare acquisition channels -- Use the Show dropdown to isolate Free Trials, Paid Intro Offers, or Direct Full-price Subscriptions.
-If most activations come from free trials, your acquisition funnel is trial-dependent; if direct purchases are growing, your value proposition is resonating without a discount.
+• Compare acquisition channels -- Use the Show dropdown to isolate Free Trials, Paid Intro Offers, or Full-price Subscriptions.
+The Full-price segment is especially useful for understanding when users actually start paying — it counts the first full-price payment, including trial and intro offer conversions.
+If most activations come from free trials, your acquisition funnel is trial-dependent; if full-price activations are growing, your value proposition is converting effectively.

 • Evaluate a marketing campaign -- Look for a spike in activations on the day a campaign launches.
 Filter by Campaign or Placement to attribute the lift to a specific initiative.